Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Testing & Biopsy

 Testing and biopsy are some of the more general ways of determining the potential stage of cancer.
-Testing can provide information about the cancer’s location in the body and can include any of the following tests: CT scans, X-rays, ultrasounds, MRIs, and PET scans.
+Testing can provide information about the cancer’s location in the body and can include CT scans, X-rays, ultrasounds, MRIs, and PET scans.
 A biopsy is a process whereby the doctor will remove a small portion of an identified tumor and have it tested in a lab to determine whether or not it’s cancerous.

 Stage 4 Cancer Treatment Options